ThePythonGuy3/CustomJsonLib/README.md

 Android builds are automated on the CI hosted by GitHub Actions, so you should be able to just push a commit and wait for the CI to provide your build.
 If you still want to build locally, though, follow these steps.

 #### Installing Android SDK
-1. Install [Android SDK](https://developer.android.com/studio#command-line-tools-only), specifically the "**Command line tools only**" section.
+1. Install the [Android SDK](https://developer.android.com/studio#command-line-tools-only), specifically the "**Command line tools only**" section.
 Download the tools that match your platform.
 2. Unzip the Android SDK command line tools inside a folder; let's call it `AndroidSDK/` for now.
 3. Inside this folder is a folder named `cmdline-tools/`.
 Put everything inside `cmdline-tools/` to a new folder named `latest/`, so that the folder structure looks like `AndroidSDK/cmdline-tools/latest/`.
 4. Open your terminal, `cd` to the `latest/` folder.